GSA/voc_admin/README.md

 Follow steps for MRI Ruby, but prepend `jruby -S` to all `rake` and `rails` commands.

 The PDF generating software requires the wkhtmltopdf binary to be manually installed in Windows.
-Follow the instructions on the [pdfkit page](https://github.com/pdfkit/pdfkit/wiki/Installing-WKHTMLTOPDF).
+It works with version [0.9.6](http://code.google.com/p/wkhtmltopdf/downloads/detail?name=wkhtmltopdf-0.9.6-installer.exe&can=4&q=).
+Uncomment the contents of `/config/initializers/pdfkit.rb` and fill in the location of the wkhtmltopdf binary.

 Windows batch scripts have been provided for use with Tomcat (or other Java Servlet container.)